Your BJJ Guide

 Here’s how it works:

-- Adaptation: Your brain updates its internal model and refines your timing and movement.
+4. Adaptation: Your brain updates its internal model, refining your timing and movement.

-This feedback loop — called perception-action coupling — is the foundation of skill development.
+This feedback loop, known as perception-action coupling, forms the foundation of skill development.
 The more reps you get within this loop, the faster and deeper you learn.
-And the ecological approach maximizes this loop with every rep.
+The ecological approach maximizes this loop with every repetition.

 1. You Learn in Context

-Instead of drilling in isolation, you learn inside the environment where the skill happens — under resistance, pressure, and unpredictability.
+Instead of drilling in isolation, you learn within the environment where the skill is applied; under resistance, pressure, and unpredictability.
 That makes skill transfer to sparring almost immediate.

 2. You Develop Adaptability